bot-by/slf4j-aws-lambda/src/site/markdown/usage.md

 and _trace_ with markers _important_ and _notify-admin_.

 You can customize level and marker separators with properties **logLevelSeparator** and **markerSeparator**.
-Remember that separators are not a single characters but regular expression.
+Remember that separators are not a single characters but regular expressions.
 The environment variables are **LOG_LEVEL_SEPARATOR** and **LOG_MARKER_SEPARATOR** accordingly.

 Example: